How to prepare for a forest visit

 • Minimise your impact when driving.

-Camping on Permanant Timber Production Zone Land
+Camping on Permanent Timber Production Zone Land

 You are welcome to camp on the land we manage, except in areas where it is specifically prohibited.
 These areas will be clearly signposted.